shawn1m/overture/README.md

 + domainTTLFile: Regex match only for now;
 + minimumTTL: Set the minimum TTL value (in seconds) in order to improve caching efficiency, use `0` to disable.
 + cacheSize: The number of query record to cache, use `0` to disable.
 + cacheRedisUrl, cacheRedisConnectionPoolSize: Use redis cache instead of local cache.
-(Experimental)
 + rejectQType: Reject query with specific DNS record types, check [List of DNS record types](https://en.wikipedia.org/wiki/List_of_DNS_record_types) for details.

 #### Domain file example (full match)